averonesis/kubolt/README.md

 The basic query is
 >ssl:true port:10250 404

-**Kubelet** use port 10250 with SSL by default, 404 is the HTTP response without URL path.
+**Kubelet** uses port 10250 with SSL by default, 404 is the HTTP response without URL path.

 **Kubolt** ask Shodan by API for list of IP addresses and keep them for other OSINT actions :grin: